jonas-hurst/FreeMapRetrieve-Statistic/README.md

-# Statistics calculation for Master's thesis
+# Statistical Calculation used in FreeMapRetrieve publication

-R scripts for all statistical calculations in my Master's thesis.
+R scripts for all statistical calculations in the FreeMapRetrieve paper.
-Also creates and saves all graphs used in thesis Result section
+Also creates and saves all graphs used in the paper.

 ### Technical